 Course description: This course is taught by LL.Ms with direct experience practicing in Asia.
 The course aims to expose J.D. students to immersive legal conversations conducted in Mandarin Chinese.
 Each week, the course will tackle a different subject in Chinese law.
 The fall curriculum will consist of academic / background courses such as Contract Law, Chinese Tort Law and Human Rights.
 Each class is composed of an hour of lecture, half an hour of structured discussion, a power point presentation and a vocabulary sheet that will be distributed to help students improve their legal fluency.
 Additionally, there will be extracurricular activities to supplement the formal classroom discussion.
 The goal of the Legal Mandarin Program is to help NYU Law students achieve fluency in spoken Mandarin Chinese, with particular focus on the vocabulary used in a professional legal environment.

 Registration: The course is open to all J.D. and LL.M. students.
-The class meets on Wednesdays from 6:00 p.m to 7:30 p.m, for 12 meetings in total throughout the semester starting on September 11th, 2013 and ending on November 27th, 2013.
-Fall meetings take place in FH 120.
+The class meets two twice per week from 6:00 p.m to 7:30 p.m, for 12 meetings in total throughout each semester.
 The course is based on a drop-in model and weekly attendance is not recorded, so students are free to either attend every week or to pick and choose individual sessions that are of interest.
 For more information about the course please email Asia Law Society at firstname.lastname@example.org

 The NYU College of Arts & Science

 Each semester, 50 full-time students will be able to register (first come first served) for a foreign language course in the College of Arts and Science (CAS).
 These language classes are limited to beginning, elementary, intermediate, and advanced classes.
 The program is not open to language and literature courses or other types of disciplines combined.
-For more information please visit the Records and Registration webpages.
+For more information please visit the Office of Records and Registration's webpage.

-The SCPS offers a variety of credit and non-credit language courses.
-For more information please visit: http://www.scps.nyu.edu/academics/departments/foreign-languages.html
+The NYU School of Professional Studies offers a variety of credit and non-credit language courses.
+For more information please visit the SPS website.

 Please note that tuition is charged for these courses.